-Nepal is situated between India and China and entered lockdown when only a small number of cases had been reported in an effort to prevent the healthcare system from becoming overwhelmed.
-Lockdown periods have been extended multiple times, and during this time public transport was not permitted making it difficult for many people to access necessary supplies and stores operated on reduced hours.
+Nepal is situated between India and China.
+It entered lockdown when only a small number of cases was reported in an effort to prevent the healthcare system from becoming overwhelmed.
+Lockdown periods have been extended multiple times, and during this time, public transport was not permitted – making it difficult for many people to access necessary supplies and stores operated on reduced hours.

-In the first place, CBM has worked with the existing services to build the capacity of mental healthcare providers and community workers and the purchase of essential medication for people living with mental illness conditions.
-The ongoing provision of this medication is necessary to ensure the quality of life of many people living with mental illness, since few people can afford to stockpile these medications during lockdown.
+In the first approach, CBM has worked with the existing services to build the capacity of mental healthcare providers and community workers, as well as the purchase of essential medication for people living with mental illness conditions.
+The ongoing provision of this medication is necessary to ensure the quality of life of many people living with mental illness – since few people can afford to stockpile these medications during lockdown.

 So what has been the impacts of these measures?
 The results so far have been promising.
-The project utilized ‘check-in’ practices.
+The project utilised ‘check-in’ practices.
 For example, the project teams have been sharing weekly Skype meetings, involving all members of the central and district teams to keep everyone connected and abreast of the challenges of Covid-19.

 Similarly, tele-supervision and coaching via virtual training enabled frontline health workers and teachers to access support and further training.
 Through this process the resources manuals were developed and tools for healthcare and tele-healthcare providers to address immediate psychological support for people affected by Covid-19.
 The wellbeing of project staff has not been forgotten and staff have been engaged in a ‘My Wellness’ workshop and a Happiness Challenge.

-Seeing the Benefits
+Seeing the benefits

 The community now has the tools to better tackle mental health.
 A young father of two reported feeling an uncomfortable burning and tingling sensation throughout his body and was referred to the project.
 He attended the local clinic to meet with a psychiatrist who diagnosed that he was experiencing symptoms of anxiety related to the spread of Covid-19.
 The psychiatrist referred the man to a counsellor who provided techniques to cope with his anxiety.
 He was relived and empowered by finding the source of his stress and grateful for his improvement as a result of the counselling support received.

 Now more than ever before, the people we exist to serve are most in need.
-Join your voice with ours, as we call on decision makers to #EndCOVIDForAll.Sign the pledge here.
+Join your voice with ours, as we call on decision makers to #EndCOVIDForAll.Sign the pledge here

-You can also help by making a donation to our Crisis Appeal. .
+You can also help by making a donation to our Crisis Appeal.
 Your donation will go towards a broad range of initiatives that support all our communities to better face the risk of COVID-19.